waynegramlich/Fab/Apex.md

   This is a wrapper class around the FreeCAD BoundBox class for specifying bounding boxes.
   It introduces some consistent attributes for accessing the faces, corners and edges of a bounding box.
 Alas, for technical reasons, this not a true sub-class of BoundBox.
+  Also, it called a box rather than a bounding box.
 * ApexCheck:
   This is some common code to check argument types for public functions.
 * ApexLength: